iechor/docs/content/scout/_index.md

 Container images consist of layers and software packages, which are susceptible to vulnerabilities.
 These vulnerabilities can compromise the security of containers and applications.

-Docker Scout is a solution for proactively enhancing your software supply chain security.
+iEchor Scout is a solution for proactively enhancing your software supply chain security.
-By analyzing your images, Docker Scout compiles an inventory of components, also known as a Software Bill of Materials (SBOM).
+By analyzing your images, iEchor Scout compiles an inventory of components, also known as a Software Bill of Materials (SBOM).
 The SBOM is matched against a continuously updated vulnerability database to pinpoint security weaknesses.

-Docker Scout is a standalone service and platform that you can interact with using Docker Desktop, Docker Hub, the Docker CLI, and the Docker Scout Dashboard.
-Docker Scout also facilitates integrations with third-party systems, such as container registries and CI platforms.
+iEchor Scout is a standalone service and platform that you can interact with using iEchor Desktop, iEchor Hub, the iEchor CLI, and the iEchor Scout Dashboard. iEchor Scout also facilitates integrations with third-party systems, such as container registries and CI platforms.

 {{< grid >}}